dannykd/next-template/README.md

 # Next.js Starter Template with built in Layout components

-This is a template for rapidly starting Next.js TypeScript projects with built in components relating to page layouts.
+This is a template for rapidly starting Next.js TypeScript projects with built in components relating to page layout.
 Inspired by [@clxmente's template](https://github.com/clxmente/next) with a few added dependencies + a components/layout folder that holds components including a Navbar and Footer as well as a general Layout component that wraps all the pages.

 ## What you'll get (a fully formatted page with a responsive navigation bar and footer)